bioinformatics-ua/dicoogle-learning-pack/_docs/configuring.md

 ### Adding and removing users

 Although Dicoogle does not provide a UI for the managing of the system users, it provides a web service endpoint for creation of new users and removal of existent ones.
-The actions performed in these endpoints are reflected in the _users.xml_ configuration file and, thus, persisted.

 #### Create user